“Let food be thy medicine and medicine be thy food”

 Eating 5-9 servings of fruit and vegetables per day greatly reduces your risk for all diet-related diseases.

 Note: I think it would be wise for cancer patients to avoid red wine and tuna, and to consume dark chocolate (raw cacao) sparingly.
-Enjoy the talk!
+Enjoy this fascinating talk!

 See my related post: The top 10 anti-cancer vegetables